-The shorts, now omnipresent in urban wardrobes, have a much longer history than one might think.
-Born out of practical reasons, they gradually imposed themselves in fashion, becoming a key piece in streetwear.
-Let's look back at the origins of a garment that became iconic.
+The shorts, now omnipresent in the urban wardrobe, have a much longer history than one might think.
+Born for practical reasons, they gradually became established in fashion, eventually becoming a key piece of streetwear.
+A look back at the origins of a garment that has become iconic.

 Shorts were first worn by British soldiers in India in the 19th century to withstand the heat